x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/add-an-ssl-certificate-to-exchange-2007.md

     Import-ExchangeCertificate C:\filepath
     ```

     The _filepath_ parameter above specifies the location where you saved the certificate file that was provided by the third-party CA.

     When you run this command, it creates a _Thumbprint_ output parameter that you use to enable to certificate in the next step.

  **To enable the certificate**

 1. To enable the certificate, you use the [Enable-ExchangeCertificate](https://go.microsoft.com/fwlink/p/?LinkId=615770) command.
 On the command line, type:

     ```
-    Enable-ExchangeCertificate -Thumbprint 5113ae0233a72fccb75b1d0198628675333d010e -Services iis, smtp, pop, imap
+    Enable-ExchangeCertificate -Thumbprint 5113ae0233a72fccb75b1d0198628675333d010e -Services iis,smtp,pop,imap
     ```

-    The  _Thumbprint_ parameter specifies the one you received as output when you ran the ** Import-ExchangeCertificate ** command.
+    The _Thumbprint_ parameter specifies the one you received as output when you ran the **Import-ExchangeCertificate** command.

     In the _Services_ parameter, specify the services you want to assign to this certificate.
 At a minimum, you should specify SMTP and IIS.

 2. If you receive the warning **Overwrite the existing default SMTP certificate?**, type in `A` (yes for all).